-- 751 Fire police members shall respond directly to the scene of all Department incidents within Lower Macungie Township, as well as any requests for traffic control in other municipalities. - 752 Upon arrival at an emergency scene, Fire Police members shall take position at a safe distance away from the incident and provide crowd and traffic control at the nearest intersections and/or the scene perimeter as applicable.
-Fire police members shall coordinate their response with the Fire Police Captain, or the Incident Commander when the Fire Police Captain is not on scene.
-At hazardous materials incidents, fire police members shall obtain instructions from the Incident Commander before taking a position. - 753 Once in position, Fire Police members shall protect the emergency responders from intervening vehicular traffic and restrict unauthorized persons from the emergency scene.
+- Fire police members shall respond directly to the scene of all Department incidents within Lower Macungie Township, as well as any requests for traffic control in other municipalities, preferably in Traffic Unit 3051. - Upon arrival at an emergency scene, Fire Police members shall take position at a safe distance away from the incident and provide crowd and traffic control at the nearest intersections and/or the scene perimeter as applicable.
+Fire police members shall coordinate their response with the Fire Police Captain or Lieutenant, or the Incident Commander when the Fire Police Captain or Lieutenant is not on scene.
+At hazardous materials incidents, fire police members shall obtain instructions from the Incident Commander before taking a position.

+- Once in position, Fire Police members shall protect the emergency responders from intervening vehicular traffic and restrict unauthorized persons from the emergency scene.
 Fire Police may also be responsible for preventing disorder and providing security for properties and buildings involved in the emergency. - Fire Police members must be vigilant towards responding apparatus and be sure not to block fire hydrants or access to the emergency scene with their private vehicles.
-When practical, Fire Police members should park their personal vehicles out of the way at least one (1) block away from the emergency scene.
-Fire Police should avoid blocking roadways with their vehicles unless they are highly visible to oncoming traffic utilizing all available warning devices. - Fire Police members shall follow any instructions given by the Incident Commander, fire department officers, and police officers on the scene, and render any assistance possible.
-Fire Police shall carry out their duties in a courteous and professional manner. - Fire Police shall maintain their post until properly relieved or released by the Incident Commander or Fire Police Captain.
+When practical, Fire Police members should park their personal vehicles out of the way at least one (1) block away from the emergency scene. - Fire Police should not block roadways with their personal vehicles and avoid using department vehicles to block roadways unless they are highly visible to oncoming traffic utilizing all appropriate warning devices. - Fire Police members shall follow any instructions given by the Incident Commander, fire department officers, and police officers on the scene, and render any assistance possible.
+Fire Police shall carry out their duties in a courteous and professional manner. - Fire Police shall maintain their post until properly relieved or released by the Incident Commander or Fire Police Captain or Lieutenant.